babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 #### 3.2.2.
 Create an EOTS key

+If you have not created an EOTS key yet, use the following command to create a new one:

 ``` shell
 eotsd keys add --key-name <key-name> --home <path>  --keyring-backend test
 ```

+Parameters:
 - `<key-name>`: Name for your EOTS key (e.g., "eots-key-1").
 We do not allow the same `keyname` for an existing keyname.
-- `--home`: Path to your EOTS daemon home directory (e.g., "~/.eotsd")
+- `--home`: Path to your EOTS daemon home directory (e.g., "~/.eotsHome")
-- `--keyring-backend`: Type of keyring storage (use "test" for testing)
+- `--keyring-backend`: Type of keyring storage:

-Sample output:
+  - `test`: Stores keys unencrypted, no passphrase prompts
+  - `os`: Uses system's secure keyring, requires passphrase at startup
+  - `file`: Encrypted file storage, requires passphrase at startup

+The command will return a JSON response containing your EOTS key details:

 ```json
 {